annybearlee/linebot/README.md

 ## Features

-1. Number Guessing Game

-Users can play a fun "Guess the Number" game by selecting a range of numbers.

-The bot keeps track of scores and provides feedback for each guess.

-2. 21-Point Blackjack Game
+1. 21-Point Blackjack Game

 Play a simplified version of the 21-point blackjack game.

 The bot acts as the dealer, and users can decide whether to draw more cards or stop.

-3. To-Do List Management
+2. To-Do List Management

 Add, view, edit, and delete tasks based on specific dates.

 Supports flexible and interactive date-based task management.

-4. General Assistance

-Provides helpful responses to questions and other interactions.

 Project Setup